 If at least two-thirds of your estimated gross income is from farming (including oyster farming) or commercial fishing, your estimated income tax may be paid at any time on or before January 15 of the following year.
+If time on or before January 15 of the following year.
 If your income tax return (Form D-400) is filed and the total tax is paid on or before March 1, you do not have to make an estimated income tax payment.